Over 30 children are known to have died in the UK as a result of becoming entangled with a blind or curtain cord or chain in the last 15 years.

 She must have put her head in the cord and spun herself around.

-Her devastated mum admits:
+Her devastated mum said:

 “She was still in her pyjamas and watching Peppa Pig then she was just gone.”